vpham111/simpsonscards/README.md

-# Web Development Project 2 - *Simpsons Flashcards*
+# Web Development Project 3 - *Simpsons Flashcards*

 Submitted by: **Vincent Pham**

-This web app: **allows users to guess 12 characters from the show "The Simpsons" based off a photo of the character**
+This web app: **Allows users to guess the names of characters from the Simpsons based on the character's image.
+The user can either guess the character and click the card to reveal or submit their guess and check it at the click of a button**

-Time spent: **1.5** hours spent in total
+Time spent: **1** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [X] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
-- [X] **A single card at a time is displayed, only showing one of the components of the information pair**
+- [X] **The user can enter their guess in a box before seeing the flipside of the card**
-- [X] **A list of card pairs is created**
+- [X] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [X] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [X] **Clicking on the card shows the corresponding component of the information pair**
+- [X] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
-- [X] **Clicking the next button displays a random new card**

 The following **optional** features are implemented:

-- [X] Cards contains images in addition to or in place of text
-- [ ] Cards have different visual styles such as color based on their category
-  - [ ] *visual style implemented*
+- [X] A shuffle button is used to randomize the order of the cards
+- [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
+- [ ] A counter displays the user's current and longest streak of correct responses
+- [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

 The following **additional** features are implemented: